27th Vanier Cup: Wilfrid Laurier

 The Wilfrid Laurier Golden Hawks ended the 1990 season with a 23–18 loss to the Western Mustangs in the OUAA Semifinals.
 The loss was the fourth of the season for Laurier, ending their season at a .500 winning percentage.
-Laurier players and coaches entered the off-season hoping to improve upon their disappointing season the year before, and were voted the No. 7 team in the country in the annual CIAU preseason poll.
+Laurier players and coaches entered the off-season to improve from the year before, and were voted the No. 7 team in the country in the annual CIAU preseason poll.
 Wilfrid Laurier had greatly surpassed its expectation as the No. 7 ranked team in the country, winning their first four games of the 1991 season, starting with them defeating Guelph, 27–23 at Seagram Stadium, where wide receiver Andy Cecchini sets the OUAA's career rushing record.

 The following three weeks saw explosion of as Laurier routed the McMaster Marauders, 37–14, the Windsor Lancers, 63–7, which was the 40th win in Rich Newbrough's tenure at WLU, and the Toronto Varsity Blues, 18–0.
 In Week 5, Wilfrid Laurier faced off against the Western Mustangs, who were undefeated as well, losing 56–37 at J. W. Little Memorial Stadium.
-After a dominant 42–9 victory over the York Yeomen, the Golden Hawks were blown out by their rivals, Waterloo, 34–7.
-However, in the OUAA playoffs, the Golden Hawks went on streak.
+After a dominant 42–9 victory over the York Yeomen, the Golden Hawks were hammered by their rivals, Waterloo, 34–7.
+However, in the OUAA playoffs, the Golden Hawks went on a cinderella run.
 Ranked No. 7, Laurier proceeded to dominate their bracket, blowing out Waterloo, 35–5, upsetting No. 1 ranked Western, 13–12, and even came back from 22 points down to upset the Queen's Golden Gaels, 44–22, in the CIAU Semifinals, finding themselves in the 27th Vanier Cup for the fourth time in the team's history.
 After the win against the Mustangs, the polls awarded Wilfrid Laurier No. 1 in the CIAU rankings heading into the championship game.
 A few days before the national championship game, Newbrough, was named CIAU Coach of the Year, the second coach in team history to be honoured up to that point, after Tuffy Knight.